-As of this post, WOW! was in the top five for Netflix performance.
-They are also one of the only Internet providers in the midwest and northeast regions that offer truly “unlimited” service with no data caps or overage fees.
+As of this post, WOW! was in the top ten providers for Netflix performance.
+They are also one of the only internet providers in the midwest and northeast regions that offer truly “unlimited” service with no data caps or overage fees.

 Best Overall Value WOW!
 Deals

 Internet 100 – Best Plan for Cord Cutters

 Internet 100 is currently WOW!'s best Netflix-friendly selection.
 They've recently updated this plan to include free installation and a lower $39.99/month price.
 Unlike most cable plans, this price lasts the full two years of the contract, rather than just the first 6-12 months.
 This adds up to hundreds in savings, assuming you're able to sign a two-year contract.
 (If not, they have slightly more expensive month-to-month plans available.
 Call number above to check options at your address.)

 The high download speeds are a huge boost from their more basic plans, with enough bandwidth to handle daily use for as many as six household members.
 This plan can handle multiple simultaneous HD video streams as well as two-way applications like Skype or Google Hangouts.
 If you stream TV to a large screen or rely on an IP security system, this plan is the cheapest one that will handle it without issues.

 Like most Internet providers, WOW! includes a WiFi router for and additional $10/month.
 You can remove this fee by using your own router, but keep in mind this means you are responsible for maintaining and upgrading your own equipment rather than having the WOW! tech handle it during the free installation.

 The caveat with the Internet 100 plan is the contract: if you need to break, early termination fees will apply, up to a maximum of $345.
 Renters and short-term residents should call and request info about no-contract plans.

 Internet 100 + Medium Cable — Best Double Play